reTHINK-project/specs/messaging-framework/p2p-data-sync.md

 ### Data Object URL address

 Data Objects addresses follow [Information-centric networking](https://irtf.org/icnrg) design principles to support Data Object portability (between Communication end-points) and group communication.
-These characteristics are supported by the usage virtual addresses separately allocated to Data Objects, which are agnostic of the network addresses and the execution environment.
+These characteristics are supported by the usage of virtual addresses separately allocated to Data Objects, which are agnostic of the network addresses and the execution environment.

 ### Data Object Schema